Mettodo/NIA/README.md

 - 1st cohort of certified trainers
 - Secured funding to run another year

+## Strategic approached & sustainability

+2-3 youth (at least 1 woman) will stay at SINA in Uganda for 9 months to become equipped with all the skills and tools necessary to replicate the model in Njombe.
+In the meantime, in Njombe, the learning space will be arranged, materials will be procured, SINA Njombe will be registered, local mentors and coaches will be selected and a selection process will be carried out to select 20 participants of the first cohort in Njombe.
+At least 50% of the selected participants will be women, 15% will be people with disabilities and all of them will come from marginalised and/or poor backgrounds.

+Within NIA´s first 2 years, two cohorts of scholars will undergo SINA´s empowerment process (one cohort each year) while living together and co-creating a self-organised, commons-based, feminist and transparent community with open source principles, benefiting from the experience of those youth who stayed in Uganda.
+Their enterprises will then move into the incubation phase.
+Before the second cohort starts a “train-the-trainer” training will take place where scholars will get ready to become the life-coaches, mentors, training facilitators and self-management trainers of the second cohort.

+In the short term we will look for donations (e.g. local business people).
+In the medium term social enterprises "born" at NIA will be the main source of income, with donations matched by Panvala and we will experiment with tokenisation or community currencies.

 ## Implementation arrangements
 Local youth are the key project agents: they are not “passive beneficiaries” but active agents who lead the creation of a SINA community in Njombe.
 The other agents offer a conducive environment and provide support and expertise in required topics.
 This arrangement has already been successfully implemented to replicate SINA communities in Zimbabwe or DRC, to mention a few.
 It allows youth to gain skills by taking up responsibilities within self-organization in a SINA community and to grow personally and professionally while putting learned tools immediately into practice.

 All the agents will walk the talk and self-organise with Holacracy.
 Hence, decision-making (including the channeling of funds) will be consent-based and transparent.

+### Transparency
+Gnosis safe main multisig wallet: [0x308Fd8FB79379dEAD5A360FFb6Dd2D1AFf9F5EE4](https://etherscan.io/address/0x308Fd8FB79379dEAD5A360FFb6Dd2D1AFf9F5EE4)

+Wallet addres for Giveth: [0xAb2456B5758C0d7f4272151eFb56cb7643CA7E30](https://etherscan.io/address/0xAb2456B5758C0d7f4272151eFb56cb7643CA7E30)

 ### Team:
 - [SHIPO](http://shipo.or.tz/): implementing agency, project coordination.
 Workshop and learning space.
 Expertise on simple technologies and circular economy